kavya2006-web/task-person-directory/README.md

 2. Make sure you're following the exact file structure
 3. Verify that your folder name matches the href in your card
 4. Open an issue in the repository if you're still stuck

-## 🌟 What's Next?

-After your pull request is merged, your profile will be live on the main site!
-You can then:
-- Share your profile page with others
-- Update your information anytime by creating another pull request
-- Help others add their profiles too

 ---